elhorton/Circuitpython-AzureIoT/README.md

     - `smileyface.bmp`
 3) Provide more info on the connection details for the PyPortal and PyBadge (both use and ESP32 as a coprocessor for wifi functionality)
 4) More code review and code cleaning
+5) Fill in additional information about the development environments

 ## Supported boards